 It’s not a big deal if you have developed butt acne.
 Here are 7 ways to deal with acne on your butt at home.

-- Take a shower right after exercising.
 Shower as soon as possible you finish your gymming session.
-Doctors believe showering can remove sweat, excessive oil and dirt that can accumulate on the surface of the skin.
+Doctors believe showering can remove sweat, excessive oil, and dirt that can accumulate on the surface of the skin.

 - Tea tree oil– The tea tree oil is an essential oil that is rich in antimicrobial properties that keep clean by killing the bacteria that cause folliculitis.